anthibo/cloud_project/README.md

-Public folders contains the frontend of the project
+Public folders contains the frontend files of the project